DanielMerchan/WebCenterExtensions/README.md

    - Select WebCenter Portal -> Server -> WebCenter Portal Application
    - In the Application Menu -> ADF -> ADF Connections
    - Setup a new BAM Connection to your BAM Server.
-- Deploy the ADF JAR Library as a shared-library and reference it from your Portal Extension shared library (extend.spaces.webapp.war)
+- Deploy the ADF JAR Library as a shared-library using the Deployer Project and reference it from your Portal Extension shared library (extend.spaces.webapp.war)

 ### Usage:
 - Add BAM Dashboard Task Flow into WCP Resource Catalog